historic-trails/website/docs/sites/raton-pass.md

   image-url="williambecknell.jpg"
 %}

-One of the first recorded journeys[^Ignacio-Journal] through the pass is that of [William Becknell](https://en.wikipedia.org/wiki/William_Becknell), a businessman fleeing his failed ventures and political aspirations in Missouri with hopes of gaining wealth trading beaver pelts from Northern New Mexico.
-He left Franklin, Missouri with four companions in September, 1821 on his first trip to the western US, with a load of freight to deliver to Santa Fe.
-By 1821, conquistadors, trappers, and traders had already established a rough trail through the pass, but Becknell is often credited with being the first to take wagons through the area.
+One of the first recorded journeys[^Ignacio-Journal] over the pass was made by [William Becknell](https://en.wikipedia.org/wiki/William_Becknell), a businessman fleeing failed ventures and political aspirations in Missouri; he hoped to reverse his fortunes by trading beaver pelts from Northern New Mexico.
+Becknell left Franklin, Missouri with four companions in September, 1821 with a load of freight to deliver to Santa Fe.
+By that time conquistadors, trappers, and traders had already established a rough trail through the pass, but Becknell is often credited with being the first to take wagons through the area.
 However, that portion of the journey has been called into question after the discovery of the [diary of Pedro Ignacio Gallego](https://www.santafetrailresearch.com/research/pedro-ignacio-gallego-1.html) in 1993.
-Mexican Army Captain Gallego and 400 of his soldiers encountered Becknell far from the area in which he claimed to be, and these writings along with Becknell’s own journal describing the landscape, show evidence that he and his men probably mis-identified the Canadian River and instead crossed at another river south of present day Las Vegas, New Mexico[^Ignacio-Journal].
+Mexican Army Captain Gallego and 400 of his soldiers encountered Becknell far from the area in which he claimed to be, and these writings--along with Becknell’s own journal describing the landscape--show evidence that he and his men probably misidentified the Canadian River and instead crossed at another river south of present day Las Vegas, New Mexico.[^Ignacio-Journal]

-After a month of trading, Becknell left Santa Fe on December 13th, and the men returned to Missouri safely in January, 1822.
+After a month of trading, Becknell left Santa Fe on December 13th, and the men returned to Missouri safely in January of 1822.
 His investment of $300 in trading goods had returned approximately $6000 in coin.
-The profits made by William Becknell’s first trading trip brought much needed money and valuable goods into central Missouri where the [Panic of 1819](https://en.wikipedia.org/wiki/Panic_of_1819) had a devastating effect on the economy.
-The influx of Mexican coins significantly helped Missouri’s economy as farmers and local merchants found a new market for their goods.
+The profits made by William Becknell’s first trading trip brought much needed money and valuable goods into central Missouri where the [Panic of 1819](https://en.wikipedia.org/wiki/Panic_of_1819) had devastated the local economy.

 {% include figure.html
   class="img-right"